SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 ```

 ## Step 6: Get subscription details
-Switch to Postman client.
-Lets now execute queries to get the subscription details.
+Now you'll run queries in Postman to get the subscription details.

-To get the details of all the subscriptions, enter and execute the following query in Postman:
+* Open the Postman client.

-* Change the request to `GET` from `POST`
+* Change the request to **GET** from **POST**.
 * Enter the following as the request:

 	```
 	https://site-collection/_api/web/lists('list-id')/subscriptions
 	```

+> Replace _site-collection_ with your site collection.

-* Click *Send* to execute the request
+* Choose **Send** to execute the request.

-* If successful, you should see SharePoint return the subscriptions for this list resource.
+If successful, you should see SharePoint return the subscriptions for this list resource.
 Since we just added one, you should at least see one subscription returned.
-Example response:
+The following example shows a response with one subscription:

 	```json
 	{